All of our content is written by humans, not robots. Learn More

 What Happens Once I Opt Out of LexisNexis?

 As we mentioned earlier, LexisNexis is not the only data broker out there.
 There are hundreds of others collecting your data on a consistent basis.
 They will typically sell and trade the data between each other and to other businesses and entities.
 So, if you want to make sure you are the most protected, you may want to consider opting out of all these data brokers.
-While that might sound incredibly time-consuming and like a big job, data removal services make this process a whole lot easier.
+While that might sound incredibly time-consuming and like a big job, data removal services, like Kanary, make this process a whole lot easier.

 Basically, once you request to opt out of LexisNexis, you can expect some of your information to be deleted from its system.
 However, according to the data analytics company, it does keep public records that are available to law enforcement officials.